Powder Coating Alloy Wheels: How Does it Work?

 - Heat the rim in an industrial oven to release gases that could cause flaws in the final finish.

 - Apply the powder coating to the alloy wheel with a specialist spray gun.

 - Return the rim to the oven until the powder starts to run out to a gel-like consistency over the surface of the wheel.

 - Apply lacquer and heat treat to set.

 Should I choose a powder coating?

-Please note that ChipsAway do not repair wheels which have been treated with a powder coating, nor do we offer a powder repair service.
-If you have a minor scratch to repair, ChipsAway can carry out alloy wheel repairs through our tried and tested techniques, without removing the wheel.
+Please note that ChipsAway do not repair wheels that have been treated with a powder coating.
+Nor do we offer a powder repair service.
+If you have a minor scratch to repair, ChipsAway can carry out alloy wheel repairs through our tried and tested techniques without removing the wheel.
 Check out this blog to find out how our alloy wheel repair works.

 We only treat the damaged area, carefully matching the colour and resealing it to ensure a fully blended finish that comes with a lifetime guarantee.
 For the average motorist who takes pride in their car, this is a highly effective, quality and cost-saving procedure to restore the looks of your car.

 To find out more about our approach to repairing alloy wheels and to find out if this is suitable for you, browse the services section or complete our online form to have your local specialist call you back today.